wesleyharuo/Unit-Economics-Investment-Analysis/README.md

 Bike Share Toronto grew to 7.8 million trips in 2025, a 10% increase over 2024, with e-bikes delivering double the trips-per-day of classic bikes.
 The 2030 target is 12–16 million rides per year.
 Reaching that target requires continued fleet expansion, but electrification comes with infrastructure dependencies: each e-bike needs access to a charging dock, and building charging stations is capital-intensive.

-The question a Data Analyst on the Lyft Urban Solutions team would face: *"We have $5M for the next tranche.
+The question a Data Analyst on the ....
+Urban Solutions team would face: *"We have $5M for the next tranche.
 Where does it go?"* The answer requires combining utilization data, revenue modelling, and infrastructure constraints into a unified scenario analysis.

 ---